General Geng Gong of Han Dynasty — A Legendary Hero and His Epic Returning

 Geng Gong and His Soldiers Returning to Yumen Pass, Painted by Zuo Guoshun.

 Together with the rescue army, they again crossed the Tianshan Mountains.
 The horrible weather and many dangerous encounters, as well as some attacks from Xiongnu, many people died on their way home.

 In the end, only Geng Gong and his other 12 soldiers arrived in a big city, the Yumen Pass (or Jade Gate Pass) that connected Han’s central and northwest areas.

 The commander, also the most honorable governor of the Yumen Passy, was extremely touched and served those 13 heroes to change and bath.

 They were then welcomed home and rewarded by their emperor.

-Final Wars with the Huns
+Final Wars Against the Xiongnu

-Not only could they defend their country and defeat powerful enemies, but also had the capability of holding fast to their faith in extremely harsh circumstances.
+The warriors of Han not only could they defend their country and defeat powerful enemies, but also had the capability of holding fast to their faith in extremely harsh circumstances.

 Ending of the House of Geng